Mic1/workcation-react-redux/README.md

-# Towards a suite of reusable React components for web design.
+# Towards a suite of reusable React components for the modern website.

 ## Project uses a port of the Tailwind Vue tutorials to React and Redux as its base application.